preaction/www.indiepalate.com/recipe/tomato-sauce/index.markdown

 cool for a little bit before blending smooth with an immersion blender.
 Season with salt and black pepper to taste.

+### Extras

+* Substitute 2-3 slices of bacon for the initial olive oil for a different flavor
+* Add 1 lb of browned Italian sausage
+* Add 1 c of red lentils with the tomatoes and everything to add some extra protein, but skip the blending step

 ## Images

 ![Ingredients for tomato sauce](01-ingredients.jpg)